microsoft/BotFramework-WebChat/README.md

 * Go to the next level with [Advanced WebChat](#advanced-webchat)
 * Want to run a custom build of WebChat in your React app?
 Read on.

-### Hard: In your React website, incorporate a customized build of the WebChat component
+### Hard: In your React website, incorporate a custom build of the WebChat component

 The simplest approach is to clone (or fork) this repo, [alter it](#customizing-webchat), [build it](#building-webchat), then reference your local build in your project's `package.json` as follows: `'botframework-webchat`: `file:/path/to/your/repo`.
+Running `npm install` will copy your local repo to `node_modules`, and `import`/`require` references will resolve correctly.
+Note: using this approach, `npm install` will not automatically copy subsequent updates to your repo.

-You may also wish to go so far as to fork this repo and publish it in its own npm package, either privately or publicly.
+You may also wish to go so far as to publish your repo as its own full-fledged, versioned npm package using `npm version` and `npm publish`, either privately or publicly.

 Different projects have different build strategies, yours may vary considerably from the above.